 • “You need to ask Jesus into your heart,”

 • “You need to accept Jesus as your personal Savior.”

 These different phrases all describe the same thing.
 For our purposes, however, we will just use the term “saved.”

 The word “saved” brings to mind some kind of danger from which a person needs to be rescued.
 They need to be snatched away, rescued, or saved from that situation.

 The Bible teaches that God is a holy God who will judge the world in the future.
 And everyone who has not been saved is going to face God in judgment.
 You and I need to understand the good news that the Bible teaches us about being saved from the coming judgment of sin to experience eternal life in heaven with God.

 Two questions help us understand this good news.

-1. Why do I need to be saved?
+1. What must I do to be saved?

 Most people only focus on this physical aspect of death.
 To be sure, at funerals we use phrases like, “He’s in a better place,” or “Now she’s at peace.”
-But most of us don’t really understand that the Bible also talks about spiritual death.
+But most of us don’t understand that the Bible also talks about spiritual death.
 Spiritual death is the separation of our soul and spirit from God.
-When a person who has been saved dies, their spirit instantly goes to be with God in Heaven, but if they have never been saved, then their spirit is separated from God in Hell.
-(See Revelation 21:8) So, when it comes to the question of why we need to be saved, the answer is clear: it is because our sin separates us from God.
-We fall short of His standard of perfection, and because of that we’ve earned spiritual death and eternal separation from Him.
+When a person who has been saved dies, his spirit instantly goes to be with God in Heaven, but if he has never been saved, then his spirit is separated from God in Hell (see Revelation 21:8).
+So, when it comes to the question of why we need to be saved, the answer is clear: it is because our sin separates us from God.
+We fall short of His standard of perfection, and because of that, we’ve earned spiritual death and eternal separation from Him.

 Sounds serious, doesn’t it?
 It is serious.
 To put it bluntly, we are all born sinners.
 You may have never heard that before, but that doesn’t change the truth of God’s Word.
 And because of our sinful condition, we need to be saved.